Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 The songs we're talking about fall under the umbrella of "osu! originals", a term we use to describe any song that was made specifically for or first debuted in osu!.
 Be it for an event, tournament, a song made for a particular beatmap — if it originated within osu!, that is an osu! original.

-It means that osu! originals don't only refer to songs commissioned by the osu! team, such as for the World Cups.
-Any song created for the community qualifies.
+It means that osu! originals don't only refer to songs commissioned by the osu! team, such as for the World Cups, but any song created for the community.
 Whenever such songs are made by Featured Artists and displayed in their FA pages (and thus licensed by the osu! team), they are marked with a pink "osu! original" label.

 ![](/wiki/shared/news/2024-01-16-bespoke-music-in-osu/fa-listing-original-label.png)